Matías Celis

 Matías Jesús Celis Contreras (born January 9 of 1989) is a Chilean former footballer who played as a defender or midfielder.

 Club career

 Celis began his career in the youth system of Universidad de Chile before making his debut in the 2009 Apertura tournament against Santiago Morning.

 Celis retired at the age of 30.
 His last club was Deportes Recoleta.

 International career

 He debuted with Chile in a friendly against Mexico, played in the United States.

 Personal life

 Celis got a degree in business management.
-He started his sttudies while playing football.
+He started his studies while playing football.